mlavi/hugo/content/post/git-for-operators.md

 I will elaborate on the search candidates and stack rank ordering another time, but [KeepassXC](https://keepassxc.org) satisfied most of my requirements and won my loyalty due to design values, regular updates, and an [endorsement by the EFF](https://ssd.eff.org/en/module/how-use-keepassxc).
 While the credential file store is encrypted by pass phrase (Transcrypt doubly protects it for some defense in depth), it derives from a well known file format, allowing alternative GUI and web browser plug-in/extensions.
 Finally, the app fairly gracefully handles changes from file sync and I have gotten my conflict resolution process under control.
 So I have been happy to continually refactor my hard-coded pets into the credential file store and leverage updates across several machines and apps.

 Finally, not only are my secrets portable across machines and apps, but now I've begun to generate pet configuration files to populate environment variables from my store.
 This keeps pets out of binaries, configuration files, and Git as much as possible!
-It is a matter of time to drive this effort towards LDAP, Kerberos, Vault, etc. for service based pets and ephemeral, dynamic session tokens and passwords with audit logs.
+It is a matter of time to drive this effort towards LDAP, Kerberos, Vault, etc. for service based pets and ephemeral, dynamic session tokens and passwords with audit logs as listed in [pet password](#pet-passwords).